testgitpodcistudent/milestone-4-copy/README.md

 # Existing Features
 The site's structure consists of
+- **Homepage** Basic landing page with splash image and call-to-action button which leads to the main product page.
+- **User registration**, fully functional and requiring the user to confirm their e-mail address by clicking a link which is emailed to them.
+- **User login** which allows the user to login, with different site accessibilities between regular users (customers) and admins.
 - **Products page** which displays all products, as well as search and sort-by-category functionality.
 When logged in as admin, relevant control panel links are also displayed.
     This uses the *get_products* python function.
 - **Admin authentication** which allows the admin user to access product management and a shortcut to the Django Admin Panel.